 In addition, the department is a cosponsor of the Claude E. Phillips Herbarium.
 The herbarium is the largest collection of preserved plant materials at any historically black institution in the country and the only such collection on the Delmarva Peninsula.

 For admission to the graduate degree programs in Biology, applicants must have a Bachelor's degree in Biological Science or a related field from an accredited college or university.
 Applicants must have earned a cumulative grade point average of at least 2.75 with 3.00 minimum in the major.
-Official scores (not be more than five years old) on the Graduate Record Examination (General Test) and two letters of reference must be submitted.
+Complete applications will undergo competitive review, with priority review for those applications received by March 15.
+Fall admission only.
+Application must include official scores (not be more than five years old) on the Graduate Record Examination (General Test), Personal Statement, Resume, and three letters of reference.

 Master of Science (MS) Degree Program in Biological Sciences

 The MS Degree Program in Biological Sciences is designed to prepare students for further advanced study in biology.
 Faculty with expertise in various areas (ranging from molecular and cellular biology to systemic biology and to ecological systems) have expanded the breadth of scientific backgrounds of students desiring to advance their careers in industry and government or to prepare themselves for other professional endeavors.
 The degree requirements include, and emphasize, a thesis based on mentored research that is conducted in an individual laboratory in the department, or an approved research laboratory.
 The program requires 30 DSU graduate credits and is designed for completion by full-time students within two years.

 Click here for the curriculum for a Master of Science Degree in Biological Sciences .

 Master of Science (MS) Degree Program in Molecular and Cellular Neuroscience